Barra-Peak/polished-ZHe-derived-values/README.md

 # polished-ZHe-derived-values
 This R script calculates volume, surface area, and related values for Ft corrections and eU calculation for polished partial zircon grains using standard 2D grain measurements.

-Volume, surface area, and Ft equations from Ketcham et al. (2011), modified to account for partial crystals Ft equations from Cooperdock et al. (2019)
+Volume, surface area, and Ft equations from Ketcham et al. (2011), modified to account for partial crystals.
+Ft equations from Cooperdock et al. (2019).
-Volume, Rft, and Ft uncertainties applied following recommendations in Zeigler et al. (2024) where applicable
+Volume, Rft, and Ft uncertainties applied following recommendations in Zeigler et al. (2024) where applicable.

 INPUTS: standard CU TraIL data sheet as a .csv file with the addition of 4 columns labeled as follows:
-  Run: index for corresponding in-situ U-Pb data collection if applicable, if NA, fill with numeric 1 Grind.Depth: the depth removed from the grains by polishing, can be estimated with glass beads or other object of known size polished alongside the grains
+  Run: index for corresponding in-situ U-Pb data collection if applicable, if NA, fill with numeric 1 Grind.Depth: the depth removed from the grains by polishing, can be estimated with glass beads or other object of known size polished alongside the grains.
   Geom: numeric grain geometry index:
             # 1 = ellipsoid
             # 2 = cylindrical